-- The amazing Humor Investigator, Siyan Li, who analyzed 600+ talk show videos (Yes, she admits to having mild OCD tendencies.) packed easy-to-use formulas, examples, and exact lines into her video course: Become Funny in 14 Days—anyone can use them to be funny and witty, fast.
+- Claire Siyan Li, after analyzing 1,000+ talk show videos (Yes, she admits to having mild OCD tendencies.) packed easy-to-use formulas, examples, and exact lines into her video course: Become Funny in 14 Days—anyone can use them to be funny and witty, fast.

 - My friend, comedian David Nihill, who spent more than a year interviewing and studying comedians for his book, Do You Talk Funny?
 7 Comedy Habits to Become a Better (and Funnier) Public Speaker

 My goal was to uncover exact lines and formulas ANYONE can use to be funny in daily conversations.
 I wanted to go beyond the vague instructions that still leave me wondering what to say.
 Let’s change that for you too.

 Using the research just mentioned, I have put together a post on how to be funnier.
 If you want to know how to get funnier in your personal and business life, here are the exact lines, formulas, and practical strategies.